Introduction to chloroplast and mitochondrial DNA

 Read the previous article: Extrachromosomal inheritance class 1

-Scientific evidence suggest that mitochondria is more similar to bacteria.
+Scientific evidence suggest that mitochondria are more similar to bacteria.
 Mitochondria transcribed mtDNA in one single unit as like bacterial DNA.
-Mitochondrial rRNA size is same as bacterial rRNA but smaller than eukaryotic rRNA.
+Mitochondrial rRNA size is the same as bacterial rRNA but smaller than eukaryotic rRNA.
 The protein synthesis process in mtDNA is more similar to bacterial DNA.
 It has its own membrane as like bacterial cell membrane and can able to synthesize energy-rich molecules (ATP).

 Interestingly, not all the protein involved in ATP synthesis are encoded by mtDNA.
 Some of the proteins are encoded by nuclear DNA.
 For example, cytochrome oxidase enzyme is encoded by nuclear DNA but plays important role oxidative phosphorylation in mitochondria.

 Molecules which are synthesized in mitochondria are governed by both mtDNA and nuclear DNA hence the pattern of inheritance is non-mendelian and complex in understanding.
 As mitochondria are inherited maternally, the general inheritance pattern is shown in the figure:

 In humans, some of the complex genetic disorders are occurred due to mutations in mtDNA.

 Muscle weakness and muscle dis-coordination, poor growth, visual and hearing loss, autism spectrum disorders, heart, liver and kidney problems, learning and developmental disability, neurological defect and adrenal and thyroid gland defects are some of the common symptoms of mutations in mtDNA.